 Low cost way to go “above and beyond”

 Don’t assume dental insurance is expensive!
-Relative to salary and some other benefits, there are plenty of affordable dental benefits plans available; you don’t need to add the best dental insurance plan available (what does “best” mean anyway?”).
+Relative to salary and some other benefits, there are plenty of affordable dental benefits plans available; you don’t need to add the best dental insurance plan available (what does "best" mean anyway?).
 Adding an affordable dental plan to your benefits stack can be a manageable expense, especially if you go with a simple, preventive-focused dental plan (perfect for a young, millennial team).
-Also if you prefer, dental benefits can typically be offered as a voluntary plan and cost the company nothing.
-Don’t worry, almost 25% of companies offer voluntary dental benefits and employees still appreciate the option to enroll5.
+If you prefer, dental benefits can typically be offered as a voluntary plan and cost the company nothing.

 Prevention is king

 This one is simple.
-People without dental insurance don’t go for regular checkups and preventive care as often as those with insurance6.
-More than a quarter of adults have untreated tooth decay and without benefits, they may delay proper care7.
-The longer you wait, the worse it gets, the more it costs and the more your employee has to pay.
+People without dental insurance don’t go for regular checkups and preventive care as often as those with insurance5.
+More than a quarter of adults have untreated tooth decay and without benefits, they may delay proper care6.
+The longer you wait, the worse it gets, the more it costs, and the more your employee has to pay.
 That’s no fun for anyone.
-Moreover, some dental benefits today aren’t just insurance, but rather focus on preventive care at home like BokaBox, Quip or our Beam Perks® wellness plan.
+Moreover, some dental benefits today aren’t just insurance, but rather focus on preventive care at home like BokaBox, Quip, or our Beam Perks® wellness plan.
 These unique plans make it super simple and affordable for employees to always have what they need to brush at home.
 Who knew there were box services for dental goods?

 Employees will work more

 Dental benefits aren’t for every company at every stage, but they’re a highly valued perk by employees and definitely worth considering.
-If you want to learn more, subscribe or continue to check back for future posts where we’ll provide additional info on buying group dental insurance.
+If you want to learn more, subscribe or check out our posts on buying group dental insurance.